 Logistics and transportation within the PanAust supply chain poses a high risk for modern slavery exploitation as many logistics and warehousing companies subcontract labour supply to employment agents or independent contractors.

-This workforce make up can represent a high risk for modern slavery exploitation as they can be released at any time and replaced at will, discouraging grievances over employment, or working conditions from being raised.
+This workforce make up can be released at any time and replaced at will, which could discourage grievances over employment, or working conditions from being raised.

 Global shipping of PanAust's copper concentrate poses a very high risk of modern slavery as workers are often at sea for long periods of time with no opportunity to leave, and vessels are generally governed by the laws of the country they are registered (flag state).
-This may result in vessels being registered in countries with no meaningful link to their operations including countries with severely limited interest or capacity to enforce universally acceptable labour laws.
+This may result in vessels being registered in countries with no meaningful link to their operations, including countries with severely limited interest or capacity to enforce universally acceptable labour laws.
 Under this practice, maritime workers are particularly vulnerable to abuse, abandonment, trafficking, forced labour or unacceptable working conditions.